Holiday Hours

 Step 5: Save Your Holiday Entry

-Once you’ve verified the dates are correct, click Save or Confirm to apply the holiday hours.
+Once you’ve verified the dates are correct, click Add Holiday to apply the holiday hours.

 Activating Your Holiday Script